nv-adlr/nv-adlr.github.io/_projects/megatron-lm.md

 <div style="text-align: justify">
 <p>
 In this work, we built the world's largest transformer based language model on top of existing deep learning hardware, software, and models.
 In doing so, we successfully surpassed the limitations posed by traditional single GPU training by implementing a simple and efficient model parallel approach with only a few targeted modifications to the existing PyTorch transformer implementations.
 We efficiently train an 8.3 billion parameter language model (24x and 5.6x larger than the size of BERT and GPT-2, respectively) on 512 NVIDIA V100 GPUs with 8-way model parallelism and achieve up to 15.1 PetaFLOPS sustained over the entire application.
 With weak scaling, we found that increasingly large transformer models can be trained in a similar amount of time compared to their smaller counterparts and can demonstrably improve performance.
-However, as we showed in our work, NLP still requires suitable datasets, problems, and techniques to properly train these large language models without overfitting.
+Our 8.3B model exemplifies this by setting new state of the art results for both WikiText-103 (10.81 perplexity) and LAMBADA (66.51% accuracy).
 We open source our work so that the community may reproduce our efforts and extend them.
 </p>
 </div>

+**_Update 9/5/2019_: Larger dataset and stricter lambada formulation**

 **Appendix**

-**Wikitext Perplexity:**
+**WikiText Perplexity:**

 <div style="text-align: justify">
 <p>
 Perplexity is the exponentiation of the average cross entropy of a corpus.
 This makes it a natural evaluation metric for language models which represent a probability distribution over entire sentences or texts.
 We make note of the detailed methods we use to compute perplexity for the sake of reproducibility.
 $$ PPL= \exp\left(-\frac{1}{T_o}\sum_{t}^{T} \text{log}\;P(t\vert 0:t-1)\right)$$
-The wikitext-103 test corpus already comes pre-tokenized with word-level tokens that prior work has used to compute perplexity.
+The WikiText-103 test corpus already comes pre-tokenized with word-level tokens that prior work has used to compute perplexity.
 To evaluate model perplexity fairly and consistently, we normalize by the original number of word-level tokens, $T_o$, rather than the number of subword tokens, $T$, that were present in the tokenized data.
-Additionally, to alleviate distributional mismatch caused by wikitext processing artifacts, we first preprocess the wikitext-103 test dataset with invertible de-tokenizers to remove various artifacts related to punctuation and whitespace.
+Additionally, to alleviate distributional mismatch caused by WikiText processing artifacts, we first preprocess the WikiText-103 test dataset with invertible de-tokenizers to remove various artifacts related to punctuation and whitespace.
 The value of $T_o$ is calculated before this preprocessing.
-For wikitext-103's test set we arrive at $T_o=245566$ and $T=270329$.
+For WikiText-103's test set we arrive at $T_o=245566$ and $T=270329$.
 Lastly, to accommodate the transformer’s fixed window input size and inability to attend to all tokens [0, t-1], we utilize a sliding window approach with a size of 1024 tokens, and a stride of 32 tokens to compute perplexity.
 </p>
 </div>